 - Securing data in the cloud during processing and storage.

-What else should I consider with IoT device security?
+What else should I consider with IoT security for devices?

 Device heterogeneity or fragmentation

 Many companies use a large number of different devices running different software, using different chips and may even use different methods to connect.
-This is what’s known as device heterogeneity.
-It creates a challenge to update and control all your different connected devices.
+This is what’s known as device heterogeneity and it creates a challenge to update and control all your different connected devices.
 For organisations with production IoT deployments, all these different devices create complexity – but software solutions do exist to simplify this process.

 Connection to valuable operational technology

-Many businesses would love to take advantage of the business benefits of connection, but can’t risk the losses of revenue, if facilities are attacked and go down, even for a few days.
-The good news is that there are trusted IoT security companies that offer software solutions to help protect against attacks.
+Many businesses would love to take advantage of the business benefits of connection, but can’t risk the losses of revenue if facilities are attacked and go down, even for a few days.
+The good news is that there are trusted IoT cybersecurity companies that offer software solutions to help protect against attacks.

 Challenges with the security of legacy devices

 Some devices were designed before IoT existed and any connection was even possible.
 These devices have never been “hardened”, the process for identifying and eliminating or mitigating vulnerabilities.
 Many other legacy devices are inexpensive or not designed with specific IoT security in mind, so they lack IoT cybersecurity features despite good intentions of the manufacturer.

 How do IoT attacks happen?

-Security pros are, of course, concerned with data breaches and other cyberattacks.
+IoT cybersecurity pros are of course concerned with data breaches and other cyberattacks.
 But, because an IoT vulnerability has the potential to cause life-threatening physical danger or shutdown of profit-making operations, they must especially concern themselves with securing connectivity, device hardening, threat monitoring and security posture management, as well as securing data on the back-end in the cloud.

 Understanding IoT cybersecurity starts with a threat model

-Threat modelling with programmes such as Azure Digital Twins is used by many IoT security companies to understand how an attacker might be able to compromise a system and then make sure appropriate measures are in place to prevent or mitigate an attack.
+Threat modelling with programmes such as Azure Digital Twins is used by many IoT security companies to understand how an attacker might be able to compromise a system and then make sure that appropriate measures are in place to prevent or mitigate an attack.